near/docs/docs/tutorials/how-to-write-contracts-that-talk-to-each-other.md

 ```

 *The single line comment `//@nearfile` is **necessary as the first line** as part of our build process.*

+Now that we've modified files in our assembly folder we will need to re-deploy the contract.

+> In your terminal windows
+> - Select the first terminal tab on the left that has localhost server running
+> - Hold `CTRL + C` to stop the server and display the command prompt
+> - Type `yarn dev` to rebuild and redeploy your modified contract
+>

 That's it for our `Calculator` for now.